feelpp/feelpp-book/GettingStarted/mac.md

 ## MacPorts

+### Introduction

-**Introduction**: MacPorts is an open-source community projet which aims to design an easy-to-use system for compiling, installing and upgrading open-source software on Mac OS X operating system.
+MacPorts is an open-source community projet which aims to design an easy-to-use system for compiling, installing and upgrading open-source software on Mac OS X operating system.
 It is distributed under <a